katiecorcoran/cs3450-group-4/README.md

 ## System Testing:
 Testing procedures can be found in "docs/Parking-Genie-System-Test-Steps".
 These test steps verify user interface operations.
 Test 1 verifies creating a user, test 2 verifies adding a lot, and tests 3 and 4 verify the parking space reservation process.

+## Sprint Planning
+All sprint docs can be found in "docs/planning"